Check it off your list. #BeAZag

 Regardless of whether or not you think you will qualify for Federal Aid, it is important to complete the FAFSA on time.
 Gonzaga University requires students to file a FAFSA in order to be considered for any need-based financial aid.
 Therefore, it is to your advantage to file the FAFSA to see what other institutional, state, and federal funding for which you might qualify.

 Gonzaga will send you a complete financial aid package by mid-February if you applied Early Action and late-March if you applied Regular Decision.
-Learn how to Navigate your Financial Aid Award.
+Learn how to navigate your financial aid award.

 If you applied for incoming freshmen scholarships, you will receive a decision by late-March.

 If you plan to live on campus during the fall, you must submit the Residential Living Agreement and $200 Advance Room Deposit by May 1.
 You have the option of either sending in a check to the Office of Housing and Residence Life or paying the deposit online.
+First and Second year students are required to live on campus unless you meet the exemption requirements.

 To submit a Residential Living Agreement online, follow these steps: